Replacing Gaussian Processes with Neural Networks in Pulsar Timing Array Inference of the Gravitational-Wave Background: Methods

 Because GP training becomes increasingly expensive as the size of the training set grows, we first tested whether a smaller value of \(N\) would be sufficient.
 Increasing the training set from 2000 to 8000 points raises the GP training time from \(\sim 2.3\) hours to \(\sim 33\) hours.
 All training and timing measurements reported in this article were obtained on the University of Canterbury Research Cluster using a 200-core CPU node with an AMD EPYC-Milan processor.
 Since this increase represents a substantial overhead in the statistical-analysis pipeline, we followed \hyperlink{cite.Agazie_2023}{Agazie2023} and began with a training library of 2000 points.

-To assess whether 2000 training points were sufficient, we generated MCMC samples using the GPs trained on this 2000-point library.
-At the maximum-posterior parameter point, we computed \(x_i\) using \texttt{holodeck} and compared the result with the corresponding GP prediction.
-If the 95\% predictive interval of the GP prediction overlaps the 95\% interval of the \texttt{holodeck} simulation in all five frequency bins, we take this as evidence that the GPs are sufficiently well trained.
+As a targeted check of the GP interpolator near the region most relevant for the inference, we generated MCMC samples using the GPs trained on this 2000-point library.
+At the maximum-posterior parameter point, we computed \(x_i\) directly using \texttt{holodeck} and compared the result with the corresponding GP prediction.

+We define the interpolator as passing this maximum-posterior validation check if, at the same parameter values, the median from the direct \texttt{holodeck} simulations lies within the interpolator's 95\% predictive interval in each of the five frequency bins.
+This is a local validation check at the posterior mode, rather than a global validation of the interpolator over the full prior volume.

 In Fig.~\ref{fig:gp_holodeck_strain_sidm}, we fix the model parameters to their maximum-posterior values, obtained from the MCMC chain, and plot the resulting predictive distributions for the characteristic-strain spectrum.
 The blue lines and shaded regions show the GP prediction for this parameter combination.
 The solid blue lines represent the GP-predicted median, denoted as \(\mathrm{median}^{(\mathrm{pred})}\).
 The blue shaded region shows the nominal 95\% predictive interval for the GP, computed using the total uncertainty from Eq.~\ref{eq:gp_total_sigma}.
 The green lines and shaded regions show the strain spectra produced by \texttt{holodeck} simulations for the same maximum-posterior parameter combination.
-As described above, we generate 2000 \texttt{holodeck} realizations for each spectrum.
-The solid green lines represent the median values of these realizations, and the shaded green region spans the 2.5th to 97.5th percentiles, corresponding to the central 95\% range of characteristic strains.
+As described above, we generate 2000 \texttt{holodeck} realisations for each spectrum.
+The solid green lines represent the median values of these realisations, and the shaded green region spans the 2.5th to 97.5th percentiles, corresponding to the central 95\% range of characteristic strains.

-We can see in Fig.~\ref{fig:gp_holodeck_strain_sidm} (top panel) that GPs trained on 2000 points fail to predict correctly for the lowest frequency.
-Therefore, we increased the size of the training dataset by doubling the number of training points.
-We trained GPs on 4000 data points, and repeated the same procedure of producing MCMCs using these GPs.
-Using the maximum posterior parameters from this MCMC, we again compared the simulated strain with the GP prediction.
-In the middle panel of Fig.~\ref{fig:gp_holodeck_strain_sidm}, we can see that the overlap is almost achieved.
-However, the two 95\% regions of strains for the third frequency have a small gap.
-Thus, 4000 points were also not sufficient.

-We doubled the training dataset size to 8000 and repeated the whole process.
-The GPs trained on 8000 points showed good agreement with the strain spectra across all frequency bins.
-This can be seen in the bottom panel of Fig.~\ref{fig:gp_holodeck_strain_sidm}.
+Under this maximum-posterior validation criterion, the SIDM GP interpolators do not pass the check shown in Fig.~\ref{fig:gp_holodeck_strain_sidm}.
+Although increasing the training library from 2000 to 8000 points improves the agreement, the \texttt{holodeck} median is still not consistently contained within the GP 95\% predictive interval across all five frequency bins.